tinyinterpreters/const/README.md

     B -->|evaluate| C["VNumber 123"]
 ```

-## Usage
+For a closer look at each step, read [CONST: From Source Text to Value](https://blog.tinyinterpreters.dev/posts/const/).

-You'll need [Nix](https://zero-to-nix.com/start/install/) with flakes enabled.
+To try it, you'll need [Nix](https://zero-to-nix.com/start/install/) with flakes enabled.

-Enter the development environment and start the Elm REPL:

 ```bash
 nix develop
 elm repl
 ```

-Import the interpreter and run a program:
+Then:

 ```elm
 import CONST.Interpreter as I